Winston De Ville: Career

 Archives of De Ville's papers (dating from 1944) were begun in 1991 at Louisiana State University; additions are made regularly.

 For many years De Ville owned Polyanthos, Inc., and Provincial Press, which produced many genealogical and historical publications.

 In 2014, he was named a Penrose Associate of the American Philosophical Society.

-Today, he resides in Opelousas, Louisiana.
+Winston De Ville died at Opelousas, Louisiana, on 24 March 2025.